monicahq/monica/docs/contribute/translate.md

   - Example: `{name}’s birthday` => `anniversaire de {name}`
   - Other example: `{{ $t('people.stay_in_touch_frequency', { count: frequency }) }}`
 - **plural forms**: See [vue-i18n doc](http://kazupon.github.io/vue-i18n/en/pluralization.html).
   Pluralization is customized in the [pluralization.js](https://github.com/monicahq/monica/blob/master/resources/js/pluralization.js) file.
 This should fit your language pluralization form.
-Messages must be separated by a pipe, but you cannot define the number of occurences it applies to like with Laravel translation (no brackets or braces).
+Messages must be separated by a pipe, but you cannot define the number of occurrences it applies to like with Laravel translation (no brackets or braces).
     Example: `1 message|{count} messages` => `{count} message|{count} messages` in French, or: `{count}条消息` in Chinese (only 1 form)

 ## Rules for translation